Gabboooo/travel_api/README.md

 ## Features
-This API **has not** any kind of authentication or security layer, wich is out of scope for this project
+This API **has not** any kind of authentication or security layer, which is out of scope for this project

 ### Implemented routes